Coloboma: Notable cases

-Notable people with coloboma include actor John Ritter, model/actress Karolina Wydra, The New York Times columnist Andrew Ross Sorkin, tennis player Arnaud Clément, pop singer songwriter Lachi, and George Soros.
+Notable people with coloboma include actor John Ritter, model/actress Karolina Wydra, The New York Times columnist Andrew Ross Sorkin, pop singer songwriter Lachi, U.S. Olympic medalist Stephen Nedoroscik, and George Soros.
 Madeleine McCann, a young girl who went missing in Portugal in 2007, does not have the condition.
 She has a freckle under her pupil.
-Her unique eye was a large part of her parents media appeal to find her.
+Her unique eye was a large part of her parents' media appeal to find her.